macph/easement-curve/docs/guide.md

 ![Two straight tracks](images/ig01.jpg)

 1. As we need a specific radius of curvature, we select method 1.
-We double click on the first track - it doesn't matter where exactly.
+We double click on the first track - it doesn't matter where exactly, as it is the straight line which is used for the calculations.
 The coordinates rolls out.

    ![Clicking on track](images/ig02_1.jpg)